15 Investigation: Matrix Multiply

 • Separability → independent computation per output

-• (Sparsity → structured sparse GEMM, Chapter 6)
+• (Sparsity → structured sparse GEMM, Skipping)

-15.11 The Meta-Lesson
+15.12 The Meta-Lesson

 Matrix multiply is the Drosophila of performance engineering.
 It’s simple enough to understand completely, yet rich enough to demonstrate every optimization technique.